-- The UAlbany Libraries offer many useful resources to support your research, including Interlibrary Loan, UA Delivery Service, and Special Collections and Archives.
+- The UAlbany Libraries offer many useful resources to support your research, including Interlibrary Loan and Special Collections and Archives.
 Faculty also have access to subject librarians who can provide personalized help with research in their disciplines.

 What resources does UAlbany provide to support me on the path to tenure?

 The path to tenure begins when you become an Assistant Professor, and the University provides several resources that can help ensure your success.

 - Many pre-tenure faculty take advantage of ITLAL’s individual consultations to support them as they navigate the challenges of an academic career.
 Faculty can invite ITLAL staff to observe a class and provide feedback on their teaching, which can help prepare for required peer observations for tenure.

 - The Provost’s Office has developed a Mentoring Best Practices Handbook, which offers guidance to help pre-tenure faculty establish and maintain effective relationships with mentors.